If you're a new visitor to Banff National Park, you may find the selection of…

 We figure we’ll eat lunch around a fire with the other group from Caledon, Ontario before heading off.
 Interestingly and by sheer coincidence two of the other group are good friends of my sister-in-law.
 What a small world it is!

-Finally – hiking the Coastal Trail in Pukaskwa National Park
+Finally – starting the Coastal Trail in Pukaskwa

-Our goal for the first night is White Spruce Harbour – 10 kilometres away.
+Our goal for the first night is White Spruce Harbour – 10 km away.
 There’s only one small problem.
 The trail is tougher than we figured and the rocks are sickeningly slick.

 So our pace is slow – way too slow in my mind to get to our campsite.
 In fact by 5 PM we are just at the Hideaway Lake campsite – and it looks like slow going ahead.